-- 1. Because the insertion is non-interruptible, processes running in kernel mode can share queues with interrupt service routines (see Chapters 4, 5, and 6). - The INSQHI, INSQTI, REMQHI, and REMQTI instructions are implemented such that cooperating software processes in a multiprocessor may access a shared list without additional synchronization. - To set a software interlock realized with a queue, the following can be used:
+- 1. Because the insertion is non-interruptible, processes running in kernel mode can share queues with interrupt service routines (see Chapters 4, 5, and 6). - The INSQHI, INSQTI, REMQHI, and REMQTI instructions are implemented such that cooperating software processes in a multiprocessor may access a shared list without additional synchronization. - 3.
+To set a software interlock realized with a queue, the following can be used:

-''' INSERT: INSQHI ... ; Attempt to insert entry.
+INSERT: INSQHI ••• ; Attempt to insert entry.

-BEQL 1$ ; If queue was empty, branch.
+BEQL 1\$ ; If queue was empty, branch.

-BCS INSERT ; If queue was locked, try again.
+BCS INSERT ; If queue was locked, try again

-CALL WAIT(...) ; If the entry was queued, wait.
+CALL WAIT() ; If the entry was queued, wait.

+1\$:

-- 4. During access validation, any access that cannot be completed results in a memory management exception even though the - 5.
-A reserved operand fault occurs if entry, header, or (header+4) is an address that is not quadword aligned (if its address bits(2:0) NEQU 0) or if (header)(2:1) is not zero.
+During access validation, any access that cannot be completed results in a memory management exception even though the gueue insertion is not started.

+A reserved operand fault occurs if entry, header, or (header + 4) is an address that is not quadword aligned (if its address bits(2:0) NEQU 0) or if (header)(2:1) is not zero.
 A reserved operand fault also occurs if header equals entry.
 In this case, the queue is not altered.